Phnom Penh is the capital of Cambodia and most important city. What a capital, what a past and (hopefully) what a future!

 A visit to the Killing Fields with a memorial and mass graves at Choeung Ek outside Phnom Penh.

-Then I went on to S-21 Tuol Sleng torture centre inside the city.
+I then went on to S-21 Tuol Sleng torture centre inside the city.
 A school had been converted to cells and torture chambers.
 There was a lot of pictures on the walls showing the prisoners along with stories of horror.
-A very strong experience.
+This was a very strong experience too.

 The Russian Market